jaswindersingh2/RNAcmap2/README.md

 6. `git clone "https://github.com/sokrypton/GREMLIN_CPP" && cd GREMLIN_CPP && g++ -O3 -std=c++0x -o gremlin_cpp gremlin_cpp.cpp -fopenmp && cd ../`

-## Download the reference database used by RNAcmap2 using following command:
+## Download the reference database used by RNAcmap2 using following command

 7. `./db_download.sh`

-## To format the database to use with **blastn**, the following command can be used.
+## To format the database to use with **BLAST-N**, the following command can be used

 8. `makeblastdb -in ./database/nt_metagenomics_database/nt_metagenomics2 -dbtype nucl`